 The United States strongly condemns the detention of civilian leaders of Mali’s transition government.
-We support the May 24 of ECOWAS and the African Union, and we are working closely with the local transition monitoring committee and other international actors to seek the immediate and unconditional release of those detained and resumption of the civilian-led transition.
+We support the May 24 joint statement of ECOWAS and the African Union, and we are working closely with the local transition monitoring committee and other international actors to seek the immediate and unconditional release of those detained and resumption of the civilian-led transition.

 A democratic, civilian-led government presents the best opportunity to achieve security and prosperity in Mali and the wider Sahel region.
 The Malian transition government’s commitment to a civilian-led transition and democratic elections in 2022 set the stage for Mali’s continued engagement with international partners to advance democracy, human rights, peace, and security efforts.
 The events of May 24 put that progress at risk.